The Idea of You Author Robinne Lee Has Eyebrow-Raising Reaction to Movie's Ending

 Starring: Sydney Sweeney, Amanda Seyfried, Brandon Sklenar and Michele Marrone

-Premieres: December 25
+Premieres: In theaters December 19

 Why We’re Excited: The cast alone is enough to have us seated for the adaptation, which follows a maid to a wealthy family with some very sinister secrets bubbling under the surface.
 But Paul Feig, who is no stranger to a twisty story with A Simple Favor—and its sequel—is at the helm so it’s safe to say we’re in for quite a ride.